VsrStudio/LevelSystem/README.md

 - Customizable player levels and experience
 - Integration with the **ScoreHud** plugin for displaying player level and experience
 - Player data stored in `playerData.yml`

-## Installation

-1. Download the **LevelSystem** plugin.
-2. Place the plugin folder inside your `plugins/` directory of your PocketMine-MP server.
-3. Ensure that the **ScoreHud** plugin is also installed and enabled on your server.

 ## Configuration